kckecheng/cheatsheets/git.rst

   - git grep 'string pattern'

-- git log -S: Look for differences that change the number of occurrences of the specified string (i.e. addition/deletion) in a file
+- git log -S: Look for differences that change the number of occurrences of the specified string (i.e. addition/deletion) in the repo or the specified file

-  - git log -S 'string pattern' <file>
+  - git log -S 'string pattern' [file]

 Operations between a forked local branch and the original upstream
 ------------------------------------------------------------------